Position

 Q: How do I care for my Junifer Redcurrant bush?

 A: To keep your Junifer Redcurrant bush healthy and productive, plant it in moist but well-drained soil in a sunny or partially shaded position.
 These bushes benefit from annual pruning—remove older stems down to the base after their third year to encourage vigorous new growth and ensure high-quality fruit production.
-Regular watering, especially during dry periods, will also help maintain a strong and fruitful plant.
+Regular watering, especially during dry periods, will help maintain a strong and fruitful plant.

 Q: Where can I buy Junifer Redcurrant bushes in the UK?